antao/solr-to-elasticsearch/README.md

 ```

 ## Notes
-Could not use solr deep paging because version used is 4.6
+Could not use solr deep paging because version in use is 4.6